Slider Deceleration Tests

 These preliminary results are from the first round of tests.
 Independent tests conducted in another country using similar equipment resulted in very similar results.
 We will continue testing to determine other factors such as the impact of the weight of the curler, first end ice vs. later in the game.
 We intend to have an independent test facility conduct tests to establish deceleration rates of curling shoes.

-We also tested curling shoes with stainless steel sliders.
+We also tested curling slider speed with stainless steel sliders.
 New stainless has slightly more friction than 1/4” BalancePlus.
 However, used stainless steel produced more friction than 5/32” BalancePlus.
 Both new and used stainless felt more slippery and were more difficult to control than BalancePlus but created more friction causing a more rapid deceleration.

 Many materials have low coefficients of friction when they are new.
 However, with use as a curling slider they become marked from sliding over the ice and debris on the ice.
 These marks cause most materials to become abrasive.
 This abrasiveness increases friction and deceleration.
 Debris that is scraped off the ice (detrimental to the ice) often becomes trapped in the scratches.
 This deterioration of the slider is commonly referred to as the slider “getting slower”.
 The properties of PTFE* make it the best material for curling sliders.
 It has the lowest coefficient of friction and scratches do not become abrasive because the material is soft enough to allow the edges of the scratch to become smooth again with regular use.
 In fact, PTFE* sliders become faster with normal use.
 Adding metal to PTFE* will reduce the positive characteristics of PTFE* and increase the negative characteristics that are found in sliders made entirely of metal.